FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 The logging level can be controlled by logger in `tm-log4j.xml` and `admin-log4j.xml`.

-## Using the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> Certificate service
+## Using the {{< SecureTransport/securetransportname  >}} Certificate service

-<span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> provides a service for certificate parsing and validation against its keystore.
+{{< SecureTransport/componentshortname  >}} provides a service for certificate parsing and validation against its keystore.
 The service is called `CertificateService `and can be injected in the plug-in’s Authenticators and `UserReleaseListener` using the following code: